colejarczyk/doc/api/level.rst

 .. note::

     There may be another, legacy key in the object returned (``id``).
-    This ``id`` key is deprecated and can be removed without further notice.
+    This ``id`` key is deprecated and may be removed without further notice.
     Please don't use it in new applications.